ra559/cis106/Notes: What is markdown.md

   * Used by many notes taking apps, social media pages and even chatting apps like Slack.
   * Used by Github
   * Used by Jekyll and HUGO for static Websites

-## But...
-What can you do with Markdown
+## But What can you do with Markdown
   * Write presentations fast
   * Generate simple HTML websites fast
   * Generate static websites
   * Have your notes in Github for all your courses
   * Write better documentation

 ## What markdown isn't
 * Markdown is not a replacement for HTML, In the word of its author:
 > Markdown is not a replacement for HTML, or even close to it.
 Its syntax is very small, corresponding only to a very small subset of HTML tags.
 The idea is not to create a syntax that makes it easier to insert HTML tags.
 In my opinion, HTML tags are already easy to insert.
 The idea for Markdown is to make it easy to read, write, and edit prose.
 HTML is a publishing format; Markdown is a writing format.
 Thus, Markdown’s formatting syntax only addresses issues that can be conveyed in plain text.